Pupil Premium: How has it been used at Westbury-on-Severn CE Primary School?

 All children at Westbury-on-Severn CE Primary School are given equal access to the school-based curriculum and opportunities to take part in a wide range of after-school clubs.
 Each and every opportunity is designed to develop children’s love for learning, self-esteem, particular gifts or talents and reach their full potential.

-For the Academic Year 2016/2017, we have been allocated £9,840 as Pupil Premium money, which has been allocated to a specific ‘pot’ within the school budget, so that we can see how that money is used, and ensure that it is only used for the purpose of supporting our FSM children.
+For the Academic Year 2017/2018, we have been allocated £9,044 as Pupil Premium money, which has been allocated to a specific ‘pot’ within the school budget, so that we can see how that money is used, and ensure that it is only used for the purpose of supporting our children in receipt of pupil premium.

 The main ways in which are using the allocation of Pupil Premium is as follows: